ironhack-labs/unit-testing-guided-example/README.md

 ## Introduction

+_Automated testing_ is one of the most powerful instruments in the tool belt of any software developer.
+By running automated tests on our code, we can ensure that it does what it's meant to do.
+These can be categorized into three broad groups: "unit", "integration" and "end-to-end" tests.
+Throughout the Web Development Bootcamp, we'll be working with **unit tests**.

 **Unit testing** is an automated testing methodology in which a test-runner executes small units of code and asserts wether the results match the developer's expectations.

-At Ironhack, we'll use these unit tests to give you instant feedback on your progress on most labs.
-They also enable us to assess your completion of labs.
-Not every iteration and not every lab is testable.

-The educational team will rely on the results of these automated tests to access your progress and your work.
+We'll use unit tests to give you instant feedback on your completion of some of the labs.
+The educational team will also rely on the results of these automated tests to access your progress and your work.

-Read and follow these instructions carefully, there are a lot of new concepts in this Lab and missing one step might stop you from completing the steps that follow.
+Read and follow these instructions carefully, as there are a lot of new concepts in this Lab and missing one step might stop you from completing the steps that follow.

 ## Technical Aspects

-As developers, we have at our disposal a large set of automated test-runners, frameworks and libraries.
-Our choice should always be informed by the automated testing type we're performing (those could be "unit", "integration" or "end-to-end" testing).
+We have at our disposal a large set of automated test-runners, frameworks and libraries.
 The most widely-used JavaScript test-runners are `jest`, `mocha` and `jasmine`.
-The industry standard nowadays is **`jest`**.
+The industry standard is **`jest`**.
 As `jest` can be used with plain JavaScript, Node.js and React projects, a select number of labs from Module 1 through Module 3 will use it to perform unit tests.

 Jest is fairly simple to setup and to work with, but it will always be pre-configured for you in the labs in which it's used.
-As such, you won't have to tweak or dive deep into the topic as of yet.
+As such, you won't have to tweak it or deep dive into the topic as of yet.

-You'll be able to run these tests locally on your machine to ensure that your work matches the specification, but they'll also run once you push your solution to github.
+You'll be able to run these tests locally on your machine to ensure that your work matches the specification, but they'll also run once you push your solution to GitHub.

 ## Iteration 1 - Exploring the project

+Fork this repository.
+Clone the fork to your machine.

-At the root of this repository you'll find multiple files that are worthy of notice.
+At the root of this project you'll find multiple files that are worthy of notice.

 First, `package.json`.
-This files contains the dependencies necessary to make the project work, as well as the configurations necessary to run our unit tests, format and lint our code.
+This files contains the external dependencies necessary to make the project work, as well as the configurations necessary to run our unit tests.
 Plus, it holds a set of custom scripts that we can run using the `npm run` command.
 You won't have to change the contents of this file.

 Second, you will find a tests directory.
 This directory contains multiple files with the `.spec.js` extensions.
 It is common to name unit test files ending with a `.spec.js` or `.tests.js` extension.

+Third, our main working file, `calculator.js`.
+It contains four distinct functions, one for each of the basic arithmetic operations.
+The functions `sum`, `subtract` and `divide` are incomplete.
+Later in the lab, you'll be asked to work on each to meet specific requirements.
+The fourth function, `multiply`, is implemented.
+You'll be asked to create unit tests to ensure that it runs as expected.

 Files such as `package-lock.json`, and directories such as `.github` are not relevant right now.